Your Green Recycling Container

 - Other Aluminum- aluminum siding, sheets of aluminum foil

-- Paper Products-hard-bound books, tissues, napkins, paper towels, plates, foil wrapping, waxed food and detergent boxes, waxed paper, waxed cartons, shredded paper
+- Paper Products-hard-bound books, tissues, napkins, paper towels, plates, foil wrapping, waxed food and detergent boxes, waxed paper, waxed cartons

 - Windows, Mirrors